magnyx/web-development-notebook/README.md

 Router: is a hardware device that allows you to connect several computers and other devices to a single internet connection, also known as home network.
 Many of them are wireless, allowing to create a home wireless network (Wi-Fi network).
 A router is not necessary, you can plug your ocmputer to your modem through a Ethernet cable.

+Websites:
+Once you are conencted to the Internet, you can access websites using a kind of application called web browser.
+A website is a collection of relaetd text, images, and other resources.
+Websites can resemble other form of media (newspaper, TV programs etc) or they can be interactive in a way that's unique to computers.
+A website's purpose can be anything, newspapers or a forum, os educational, anything.
+The web browser allows you to connect to and view websites.
+It isn't the Internet itself, but it displays pages on the Internet.
+Each website has a unique address.
+By typing this address into your web browser, you can connect to that website and your web browser will display it.
+Websites often have links to ther sites, also called hyperlinks.
+Each website has a unique address, called URL(Uniform Resource Locator).
+If you're looking for specific information but don't have a URL, or an address, you can use a search engine to help.
+(Google, Yahoo, Bing etc).

+Web app, or web applications: These are apps that run in the cloud and do nor need to be installed on your computer.
+Examples: Facebook, Pixlr, Google Docs.

 Reference: Most notes came from the Goodwill Community Foundation (https://edu.gcfglobal.org)